-Original Job Statement (circa 2010) New Job Statement (circa 2015) Lead and manage projects that improve the company's positioning as a sustainable and environmentally responsible company.
-Position the company as a sustainability leader, improve the company's sustainability impacts in its operations and value chain, advance sustainability innovation that generates financial benefits, embed sustainability in the corporate culture, and engage employees and external stakeholders to advance sustainability within the company, the industry and society.
+Original Job Statement (circa 2010) New Job Statement (circa 2015) Lead and manage projects that Position the company as a sustainability leader, improve the improve the company's positioning company's sustainability impacts in its operations and value as a sustainable and chain, advance sustainability innovation that generates environmentally responsible financial benefits, embed sustainability in the corporate company. culture, and engage employees and external stakeholders to advance sustainability within the company, the industry and society.